Entrance Examination for the Master Course Distributed Software Systems

 (Die folgenden Informationen sind nur auf Englisch verfügbar)

-If you submit your application later than the above stated deadlines, a participation in the entrance examination for the following semester is impossible.
+If you submit your application later than the above stated deadlines, a participation in the entrance examination for the winter semester is impossible.

 We highly recommend to submit the application and the required documents as soon as possible in order to allow for ample time for processing as well as visa and travel arrangements.
 Note that it is even possible to apply for an earlier deadline and defer enrolment to ensure ample time for visa and travel arrangements after admission.